Charles Verlat: Life

 He was born in Antwerp as the son of a manufacturer of soap, oil and soda.
 His mother arranged for the young Charles to get his first drawing classes from the Dutch sculptor Johannes Antonius van der Ven, who was then studying at the Antwerp Academy.
 From an early age he lived for art.
 He left formal school education at the early age of fourteen and was accepted together with Godfried Guffens to take lessons at the private studio located in the Vleeshuis of Nicaise de Keyser.
 De Keyser was one of the key figures in the Belgian Romantic-historical school of painting.
 At the time de Keyser had about 30 pupils including some who came to prominence such as Edouard Hamman, Jan Swerts, Joseph Lies and Johan Bernard Wittkamp.
-At the same time he followed the courses at the Antwerp Academy where he studied, among others with Gustave Wappers and Josephus Laurentius Dyckmans.
+At the same time Verlat followed courses at the Antwerp Academy where he studied, among others, with Gustave Wappers and Josephus Laurentius Dyckmans.

-He started participating in the salons of his time and send in 1843 his first important picture, Pippin the Short Killing a Lion to the Antwerp triennial salon.
-His first paintings were inspired by the Belgian Romantic school and treated important events from Belgian history.
+He started participating in the salons of his time and in 1843 sent his first important picture, Pippin the Short Killing a Lion to the Antwerp triennial salon.
+His first paintings were inspired by the Belgian Romantic school and dealt with important events from Belgian history.
 He also gradually started to paint animal scenes as well as genre scenes.
-In 1849 he painted his first religious composition which was intended for the St Gummarus church in Lier.
+In 1849, he painted his first religious composition which was intended for the St Gummarus church in Lier.
 He participated in the Prix de Rome of Belgium in 1847 but was not successful, possible as the result of his partial incapacitation due to a broken arm.
 Fortunately, a wealthy relative called Albert Marnef van Wespelaer provided him in 1849 with a stipend that allowed him to continue his studies for four years.

 He left for Paris in 1850 and studied there first in the studio of the Dutch painter Ary Scheffer.
 Later he studied with Jean-Hippolyte Flandrin at the Académie des Beaux-Arts.
 From 1852 he had his own studio in Paris.
 He gained commissions from religious and official institutions in Belgium including the commission from the Antwerp city government for the large historical composition Godefroid de Bouillon during the assault on Jerusalem (1854, Royal Museums of Fine Arts of Belgium).
 In 1855 he won a gold medal at the Exposition Universelle at Paris with his Tiger Attacking a Herd of Buffaloes.